Red Panda / Lesser Panda Facts

 The red panda was described for the first time in 1821, 48 years before the giant panda was first mentioned in scientific documents.

 What a Bushy Tail!

-In their natural habitat, red pandas reach an age of up to 10 years.
+In their natural habitat, red pandas reach an age of 8-10 years.
 At the zoo, they get a little bit older, up to 15 years.